Snow-Themed Activities for Winter Speech Therapy

 This Sesame Street video shows clips of kids sledding and talking about snow.

-Snow-Themed Games & Activities
+Other Snow-Themed Games & Activities

-Toy Theater has a snowy hidden picture that's great for targeting tons of language goals!
+Toy Theater has a snowy hidden picture that's great for targeting tons of language goals.

 Highlights also has this hidden picture activity on their website.